BambooL/Natural-Expression/README.md

-# let_language_for_Regex
+# Natural Expressions
-This is a simple let language for the Regex construction

-## let_language
-Let-Language is a context-free language designed for Regex construction which simplifies the process as well lower the comprehension bar.
+**Natural Expressions** is a new regular expression language designed to produce readable, context-free, and reusable code.

+It significantly simplifies the process of creating powerful regular expressions, and makes it possible for even laymen to understand.
 For example, to build a Regex like this:
 ```
 ^( ( \d { 2 }  ) | [a-zA-Z]+ )
 ```
-you may write a script using let-Language like this:
+you may write a script using Natural Expressions like this:
 ```
 let _a be digit
 let _b be repeat 2 _a